 Information about significant areas of estimation uncertainty and critical judgements in applying accounting policies that have the most significant effect on the amounts recognised in the financial statements are described in these notes.

 Adoption of pronouncements under IFRS

-Standards and amendments effective during the reporting period.
+Standards and amendments effective during the reporting period: IFRS 16 - Leases (effective on or after January 1, 2019).